ddmarchlewski/Credit_Risk_Analysis/README.md

 ![oversampling](https://user-images.githubusercontent.com/80054925/125202478-675b9300-e239-11eb-9239-860c096a93de.png)

 SMOTE Oversample
-- This module's accuracy test is 66%.
+- This model's accuracy test is 66%.
 - Precision high risk is at 1%.
 - Precision high risk is at 100%.
 - Recall high risk is at 63%.